 Now that we've covered the main views of NubiDo, there's one more thing you should know about the Inbox.
 Once you start fiddling around with NubiDo, you'll notice that you can also enter tasks from the Tags and Calendar task lists.
-But these are virtual lists (filters) and not physical lists such as the ones in the Dashboard and Workspace.
+But these are virtual lists (filters) and not physical lists such as the ones in Workspace.
 So where do those tasks end up?
 In the Inbox, of course.
 For example, when you select a particular date on the Task Calendar, you'll be presented with a list of tasks for that date.
 You can add a task directly in that list.
 The particular due date will get assigned to the new task and that task will be physically placed in the Inbox.

 We hope this guide was helpful in understanding what nubiDO is all about and how it's structured.
 It's clean and uncluttered, which is an important aspect of being organized.
 Have you ever noticed how well organized people tend to have neat, clean and organized desks?